-Let’s start with a disclosure: The first time I went up on a roller coaster was at the age of 15, while traveling abroad with a group, because I wanted to make an impression on a certain boy.
-That’s how I found myself, together with another friend, in the front cart of a roller coaster that had stopped an inch from the fall, muttering “Why?” in a weak voice of someone who just understood that they’ve just made a fatal mistake.
-A few seconds passed by and on the way down I screamed a scream that left me breathless and got gradually replaced with booming laughter.
+Let’s start with a disclosure: The first time in my life when I rode a roller coaster was at the age of 15 while traveling abroad with a group because I wanted to impress a certain boy.
+That’s how I found myself, together with another friend, in the front cart of a roller coaster that has stopped an inch from the fall, muttering “Why?” in a weak voice of someone who just understood that they’ve just made a fatal mistake.
+A few seconds passed by and on the way down I screamed a scream that left me breathless and gradually replaced itself with booming laughter.

 I came, I saw, I fell in love!
 And now it’s your turn! 😊